 Non-manipulability by clones in bankruptcy problems

-Calleja, P. i LLerena, Francesc, "Non-manipulability by clones in bankruptcy problems", Economics Letters
+Calleja, P. and LLerena, F. (2022): "Non-manipulability by clones in bankruptcy problems", Economics Letters

 Bankruptcy problems (O'Neill, 1982) deal with situations where an amount of a perfectly divisible resource should be distributed among a group of agents presenting conflicting claims, that is, the total amount to divide is not enough to fulfill all demands.
 These problems are solved by rules proposing an allocation vector that takes into consideration the specifics of the agents.